Reproducible-Science-Curriculum/publication-RR-Jupyter/documentation.md

 In this lesson, we will discuss the types and styles for documentation, their utility, and how you might tailor them for different audiences.

+## Learning objectives

+- Describe how documentation is useful to yourself and to others
+- Evaluate and rank the quality of comments in published notebooks

 ## A Gallery of Awesome Jupyter Notebooks
 Wondering how others have been using the Notebook?
 Luckily, the IPython community curates a [_Gallery of IPython Notebooks_](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks) that have been used for scientific research and educational tutorials.
 Browse the topics that pique your curiosity.